forgeservicelab/ansible-roles.drupal/README.md

 As per drupal's system requirements, a MySQL server with root access allowed from the provisioned instance is needed.

 Configured drupal webservers handle SSL negotiation, the SSL certificate and key files are expected under the `files` directory.
-Both files should share the name up until the extension.
+All files should share the name up until the extension.
+The expected files are:
+  - `{{ certificate_prefix }}.crt` - The server SSL certificate file.
+  - `{{ certificate_prefix }}.key` - The private key for the certificate.
+  - `{{ certificate_prefix }}.chain.pem` - The intermediate CA chain file.

 Role Variables
 --------------